STEP 1: Title

 Five cases will be chosen by the Scientific Committee to be a part of the "Elementary, my dear Watson" - Top 5 poster session to be held on April 6th .

 The authors of the best posters will be invited to pick up the microphone and present their work in person during a dedicated session with the public and a multidisciplinary jury of internists, neurologists and interventionalists.
+The best abstracts will be announced after the presentations and will be awarded with:

 General Advice - Tips